MicrosoftDocs/win32/desktop-src/DirectShow/iamtimeline-getdefaulteffectb.md

-﻿---
+---
-Description: 'The GetDefaultEffectB method retrieves the default effect.
-This method is equivalent to IAMTimeline::GetDefaultEffect, but receives a BSTR value rather than a GUID.' ms.assetid: '62c37a61-9875-4140-8552-83d82c060715'
+Description: The GetDefaultEffectB method retrieves the default effect.
+This method is equivalent to IAMTimelineGetDefaultEffect, but receives a BSTR value rather than a GUID. ms.assetid: 62c37a61-9875-4140-8552-83d82c060715
-title: 'IAMTimeline::GetDefaultEffectB method'
+title: IAMTimelineGetDefaultEffectB method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAMTimeline::GetDefaultEffectB method